 Soups and Stews

-34. Bake veggies into bread.
-Another sweet veggie-packed delight, zucchini bread can be a great way to get in a serving of veggies while fulfilling that sweet tooth.
+Another veggie-packed delight, zucchini bread can be a great way to get in a serving of veggies while fulfilling that sweet tooth.

-These spinach brownies use pureed spinach leaves in the wet mixture to get in that extra dose of greens in the dessert course, too!
-(They're vegan, too.)
+These spinach brownies use puréed spinach leaves in the mixture to add an extra dose of greens to the dessert course too!
+(Bonus: they're vegan.)

-The cocoa covers the earthy beet flavor well and the sweetness of the beets pair well with the sugary cake.
+The cocoa covers the earthy flavor well and the sweetness of the beets pair nicely with the sugary cake.